 Publisher: Fleon Games

-In the game there are various missions, for example: to help people go through dangerous mountains and save one of their leaders (cover from the air); eliminate infected people, while trying not to kill normal inhabitants; defend the city of people from undead invasion for 30 minutes and other missions.
+Various missions will await our dragon in the game, for example: help a squad of people pass through dangerous mountains and rescue one of their leaders (cover from the air); eliminate infected people, while trying not to kill its normal inhabitants; defend the city of people from the invasion of the undead for 30 minutes and other missions.

 Completion: Completed once, started a second playthrough

 Total Playtime: 26.7 hours